Aaron Diehl: Biography

-Diehl grew up in a nurturing musical environment.
+Diehl grew up in a nurturing musical environment in the King-Lincoln Bronzeville neighborhood of Columbus, Ohio.
 His grandfather, pianist/trombonist Arthur Baskerville, was one of his first influences.
-He would eventually become the pianist at his family's Black Catholic church.
+Diehl would eventually become the organist at his family's Black Catholic church, St. Dominic's.

-He began studying classically at age 7 and discovered his passion for jazz music when attending Interlochen Summer Camp.
+Diehl began studying classically at age 7 and discovered his passion for jazz music when attending Interlochen Summer Camp.
 There, he met piano prodigy Eldar Djangirov, who made a lasting impression on Diehl through his enthusiasm for Oscar Peterson and Art Tatum.

-In 2002, Diehl was a finalist in Jazz at Lincoln Center's Essentially Ellington competition, where he was awarded "Outstanding Soloist."
+In 2002, Diehl was a finalist in Jazz at Lincoln Center's Essentially Ellington competition, where he was awarded "Outstanding Soloist".
 The following year, he was invited to tour with the Wynton Marsalis Septet on their European tour.
 A 2007 graduate of the Juilliard School, he studied with Kenny Barron, Oxana Yablonskaya and Eric Reed.

 Diehl released his first live album in 2009, a solo concert recorded at the Caramoor Festival.
 In 2010, Live at the Players featured two of his trios: David Wong and Paul Sikivie (bass), and Quincy Davis and Lawrence Leathers (drums).
-The Bespoke Man’s Narrative (2013), Diehl’s debut album on Mack Avenue Records, reached No.1 on the JazzWeek Jazz Chart and is described as "honest music that invites you back in to discover new wonders with each listening."
+The Bespoke Man’s Narrative (2013), Diehl's debut album on Mack Avenue Records, reached No.1 on the JazzWeek Jazz Chart and is described as "honest music that invites you back in to discover new wonders with each listening."
+Diehl's 2015 album Space, Time, Continuum featured Benny Golson and Joe Temperley.

-Diehl has currently been on tour with the Grammy Award nominee jazz singer Cécile McLorin Salvant.
-Other internationally acclaimed artists and ensembles he has performed with include: Warren Wolf, Lew Tabackin, Matt Wilson, Wycliffe Gordon, the Jazz at Lincoln Center Orchestra and the New World Symphony.
+Diehl has toured with vocalist Cécile McLorin Salvant.
+Others he has performed with include: Warren Wolf, Lew Tabackin, Matt Wilson, Wycliffe Gordon, the Jazz at Lincoln Center Orchestra and the New World Symphony.

 Personal life

 Diehl lives in Harlem and is a licensed pilot.
 He is a graduate of St. Charles Preparatory School.